Smailholm: History

 Smailholm, in keeping with most of the south eastern part of Scotland, was part of the ancient Kingdom of Northumbria and was named from the Old English language as Smael Ham, meaning "narrow village".
 In early mediaeval times, the village was larger than it is now and was divided into three separate parts, named East Third, West Third, and Overtown.
 Sir Walter Scott, as a boy, was a regular visitor to his grandfather's farm at Sandyknowe.
 Captain Cook's mother Jean was born in Smailholm and married his father in Smailholm Church.
 Before the end of the 18th century, there were two schools in the village, a parochial school and a private establishment at Sandyknowe.
 St. Cuthbert is believed to have been born at Wrangham, a long disappeared village at New Smailholm.
 King Edward I of England passed through Smailholm in 1303 on his march to Lauder.

 Church

 David de Oliford was granted the church and manor of Smailholm in the 12th century by King David I of Scotland.
 De Oliford subsequently granted the church and its tithes to the Benedictine monks of Coldingham Priory who held the church until the Scottish Reformation in 1560.
 Smailholm Kirk avoided demolition after the Reformation, and parts of an early Norman structure can still be seen in the chancel.
-The present church has had major renovation and renewal in 1632 and 1820.
+The present church has undergone major renovations and renewals in 1632 and 1820.
 The church contains fine stained glass windows from 1907 commemorating Sir Walter Scott.
-Some of the ministers in the early years of the reformed church include David Forsyth, Archibald Oswald and James Hunter.
+Some of the ministers in the early years of the reformed church include David Forsyth, Archibald Oswald, and James Hunter.
 An archaeological watching brief was carried out in the church graveyard during Summer 2022 by Border Reivers Archaeology Unit.